Contact Seaweeds: Seaweeds and Meanders

 \section{Seaweeds and Meanders}

-Seaweed algebras in ``standard form''\footnote{More generally, type-A seaweeds are defined by the set of matrix algebras preserving a pair of flags of subspaces of $\C^n$.
-However, since every seaweed is conjugate to one in standard form we have presumed this in the definition of a seaweed Lie algebra in order to ease exposition.
+A type-$A$ seaweed in its ``standard (matrix) form''\footnote{Since every seaweed is conjugate to one in standard form, we have presumed this in the definition of a type-$A$ seaweed in order to ease exposition.
 A basis-free definition reckons seaweed subalgebras of a reductive Lie algebra $\mathfrak{g}$ as the intersection of two parabolic algebras whose sum is $\mathfrak{g}$ (see \textbf{\cite{Pan}}).
-For this reason, seaweeds have elsewhere been called \textit{biparabolic} (see \textbf{\cite{Joseph}}).
-We do not require the latter definition for our present discussion nor are we here concerned with seaweeds in the other classical or exceptional types.} can be described as algebras obtained from an algebra $M_n(\C)$ of all $n \times n$ matrices over a field $\C$ as follows.
+For this reason, seaweed algebras have elsewhere been called \textit{biparabolic} (see \textbf{\cite{Joseph}}).
+We do not require the latter definition for our present discussion.} can be described as a subalgebra of $\mathfrak{sl}(n)$ constructed as follows.
 First, fix two ordered compositions of $n$, $(a)=(a_1,\dots,a_m)$ and $(b)=(b_1,\dots,b_t)$.
 Let $D_{(a)}$ be the subalgebra of block-diagonal matrices whose blocks have sizes $a_1\times a_1,\dots,a_m\times a_m$ and similarly for $D_{(b)}$.
-A \textit{seaweed algebra} is the subalgebra of $M_n(\C)$ spanned by the intersection of $D_{(a)}$ with the lower-triangular matrices and the intersection of $D_{(b)}$ with the upper-triangular matrices.
-We call the locations of potentially nonzero entries in the seaweed $\textit{admissible locations}.$ This is an associative algebra, hence also a Lie algebra using the commutator product.
-We call the latter a \textit{seaweed Lie algebra} or simply ``seaweed''.
-For a type-A seaweed defined by two compositions as above, we write $\mathfrak{p}_n^A\;\frac{a_1|\cdots|a_m}{b_1|\cdots|b_t}$.
+A \textit{type-A seaweed algebra} (or simply, ``type-A seaweed") is the subalgebra of $\mathfrak{sl}(n)$ spanned by the intersection of $D_{(a)}$ with the lower-triangular matrices and the intersection of $D_{(b)}$ with the upper-triangular matrices.
+We call the the locations of potentially nonzero entries in the seaweed \textit{admissible locations}.
+For a type-$A$ seaweed defined by two compositions of $n$ as above, we write $\mathfrak{p}_n^A\;\frac{a_1|\cdots|a_m}{b_1|\cdots|b_t}$.
 See Example~\ref{ex:seaweed}.